-The only evidence as to the nature or condition of the apple is a picture in Tab 7 of the report of the Respondent, showing two apples, normal in appearance and with no visible imperfections.
+The only evidence as to the nature or condition of the apple is a picture in Tab 4 of the report of the Respondent, showing an apple, normal in appearance and with no visible imperfections.
+Further, the uncontested evidence is that this apple was grown in British Columbia and had been sealed in a plastic bag since the Applicant left Canada on August 16, 2001.

 Using a broad and literal interpretation of "pest" would mean almost anything imported into Canada could be argued to be injurious or potentially injurious, whether directly or indirectly, to plants or to products or by-products of plants.
 Such a broad interpretation would impose too onerous an obligation on a person importing anything into the country, and would not be consistent with the general scheme of the Act.
-Section 39 of the Regulations and the definitions quoted earlier must be read in the context of the Act as a whole.
+Section 39 of the Regulations and the definitions quoted earlier must be read in the context of the Act as a whole